State Bar Association to Reimburse Client Losses

-Claims result when an attorney is disbarred, misappropriates client funds or diesbefore work is performed.
-The OBA’s Clients’ Security Fund Committee reviews client claims and annually makes recommendations to the OBA Board of Governors on the merits of the claims.
-Committee Chair Micheal Salem of Norman said typically these claims are paid for former attorneys who have become unstable as a result of a personal crisis, substance abuse or illness.
+Claims result when an attorney misappropriates client funds or property, is disbarred or dies, and there is no other source for compensation or recovery.
+The OBA’s Clients’ Security Fund Committee reviews client claims and annually makes recommendations to the OBA Board of Governors on the merits of those claims.
+Committee Chair Micheal Salem of Norman said claims typically arise when these former attorneys become unstable as a result of a personal crisis, substance abuse or illness and fail to follow Bar Rules of Professional Conduct regarding the safeguarding of client funds or property.

-Claims to be paid this year total $176,016.54.
-Isaacs said all active Oklahoma lawyers contribute to the fund through a portion of their annual bar dues, and more than $2.7 million in reimbursements has been paid to clients since the fund was created in 1965.
+Claims to be paid this year total $120,350.41.
+Hays said all active Oklahoma lawyers contribute to the fund through a portion of their annual bar dues, and more than $2.8 million in reimbursements has been paid to clients since the fund was created in 1965.

 Former or deceased attorneys for whom the OBA will be paying claims, the individuals to be compensated for their losses and the reimbursement amounts are: